spydx/equinor-ctf-2024/writeups/web/EPT Security Hub/Equisør/README.md

 ![Reset](reset.png)

-We now see `Password has been reset successfully` and we can try our new password:
+`Password has been reset successfully`

+Let's try our new password:
 ![Success-1](login_screen.png)